-- 1. Licensed and approved adult and geriatric psychiatric beds in an ADD shall not exceed 0.2 beds per 1,000 geographic population.
-Licensed and approved children or adolescent psychiatric beds in an ADD shall not exceed 0.2 beds per 1,000 geographic population.
+- 1. Licensed and approved adult and geriatric psychiatric beds in an ADD shall not exceed 0.2 beds per 1,000 geographic population for the plan year.
+Licensed and approved children or adolescent psychiatric beds in an ADD shall not exceed 0.2 beds per 1,000 geographic population for the plan year.
 Statewide psychiatric care facilities operated or contracted by the Commonwealth shall not be counted in the existing bed count; - 2.
 Any existing acute care facility proposing the addition of psychiatric beds shall exceed the target occupancy rates shown in Table 1 below for its licensed psychiatric care beds for the most recent twelve (12) month period reported in the most recently published edition of the Kentucky Annual Hospital Utilization and Services Report, unless all the proposed additional psychiatric care beds are being converted from licensed acute care beds;